 What do I want to accomplish?

 The answer to this will likely be very different for some people over others.
-Some urban farmers simply want to feed their families with fresh produce right from their own backyard.
-Others may want the satisfaction of growing their own food, or selling it to make a profit.
-Still others may be interested in raising their kids with the skills of backyard farming as an educational opportunity.
-Whatever your goals are, be sure to set them out before you so that you know when you’ve reached them!
+Some urban farmers simply want to feed their families with fresh, healthy produce right from their own backyards.
+Others may want the satisfaction of growing their own food, and selling it for extra income, or build up a full-time business.
+Still others may be interested in raising their kids with the skills of backyard farming so they understand responsibility and self-reliance.
+Whatever your goals are, be sure to set them out before you put a shovel in the ground so that you know when you’ve reached them!

 How much time do I have to spend?